Chip-Biscuit/Spider-Man-3-PC-Fix/README.md

 fullscreen resolution is set to (0) by default this is off or 1920 x 1080 make sure your set to 1920 x 1080 in game for the d3d9.dll resolution fix to work and then you can choose whatever resolution you want from the d3d9.ini

+if the reaolution appears to not be working try going into the game options and seeing if your resolution is there after setting the ini

 aspect ratio is calculated by the resolution you set in the ini.

 Default for FPS cap is 60 you can change it to whatever number you like or uncap with 0 (set vsync to fast in your pc to avoid screen tearing above your monitors refresh rate)